ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Passing Criteria:

-* The test will pass if the zero-knowledge proof of correctness for the workstep output can be verified by the verifier system in a number of computational step at most proportional to the size of the prover system that generated the proof.
+* The test will pass if the zero-knowledge proof of correctness for the workstep output can be verified by the verifier system in a number of computational steps at most proportional to the size of the prover system that generated the proof.

 #### **[D27]**
 The zero-knowledge proof of correctness of a workstep output SHOULD be efficient.